MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/index.md

 ---
 title: "Authenticating Access to Web Services"
-description: "This guide explains how to integrate authentication services into a Xamarin.Forms application to enable users to share a backend while only having access to their own data.
-Topics covered include using basic authentication with a REST service, using the Xamarin.Auth component to authenticate against OAuth identity providers, and using the built-in authentication mechanisms offered by different providers." ms.prod: xamarin ms.assetid: E6FCFAE1-4F83-4F93-9190-EC5290360C54 ms.technology: xamarin-forms
+description: "This guide explains how to integrate authentication services into a Xamarin.Forms application to enable users to share a backend while only having access to their own data." ms.prod: xamarin ms.assetid: E6FCFAE1-4F83-4F93-9190-EC5290360C54 ms.technology: xamarin-forms